bisqq/bisqq/README.md

 - 👯 I’m looking to collaborate on creating cool software and games for people to use and have fun with!
 - 🤔 I’m looking for help with Technical Interviews
 - 📫 How to reach me: By email or my socials
-- ⚡ Fun fact: I am a really adaptive person, I can pick up skills and technology quite quickly
+- ⚡ Fun fact: I am a really adaptive person, I can pick up new skills and technologies quickly
 - 🏴‍☠️ Things I like: Gaming/Dev, Cars, Space, Science, Movies, Campfires, Food, Programming, Sports

 ### :scroll: Languages/APIs/Libraries